obieh/ArgoCD-k8s/README.md

-ArgoCD with kubernetes
+# ArgoCD with kubernetes
-This project demonstrates how to use argoCD and k8s
+## This project demonstrates how to use argoCD and k8s

-# make sure you have a kubenrnte tool ready to work with
+## Make sure you have a kubenrnte tool ready to work with
-# for this project i choose minkune a single node cluster but for minkube to work there must be docker deskstop running on ur system
+## For this project i choose minkune a single node cluster but for minkube to work there must be docker deskstop running on ur system

 # create a prpject folder
  `mkdir argocd-deployment-kubenrnetes`